-Natural Habitats is a triple bottom line (people, planet, profit) agribusiness and production group with headquarters in The Netherlands and operations in Ecuador and Sierra Leone.
-The company produces sustainable and organic palm oil in an extracting mill, refines and manufactures it at a third party facility, and sells it to natural food distribution customers in the EU and US.
+Natural Habitats is a triple bottom line (people, planet, profit) agribusiness and production group with headquarters in The Netherlands and operations in Ecuador.
+The company produces sustainable and organic palm oil in an extracting mill, refines and manufactures it at a third-party facility, and sells it to natural food distribution customers in the EU and US.

 Natural Habitats’ Awards & Achievements: